theforeman/foreman-packaging/README.md

 1. Choose a template from gem2rpm that's suitable for the type of package and
    run:
   `./add_gem_package.sh GEM_NAME TEMPLATE TITO_TAG`
+1. Add the package to `package_manifest.yaml`.
+Amend the commit.
 1. Improve the spec file to a reasonable standard, tidying up any gem2rpm weirdness.
 In particular, look for:
   * Convert SPDX licences to [Fedora short names](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing#Software_License_List)